zcaceres/fastai-projects/wk2/project/article.md

 # Deploying a Deep Learning Image Classification Model with NodeJS,  Python, and Fastai

+> TL|DR: Use [this](https://github.com/navjotts/node-python/tree/example_ml_image_classification
+) to easily deploy a FastAI Python model using NodeJS.

 You've processed your data and trained your model and now it's time to move it to the cloud.